Related Posts

 – Physical therapy: Physical therapy aims to maintain muscle strength and flexibility through targeted exercises.
 It can help individuals with muscular dystrophy improve their mobility and reduce the risk of contractures (permanent shortening of muscles).

-– Assistive devices: The use of assistive devices such as braces, wheelchairs, or mobility aids can support individuals with muscular dystrophy in maintaining independence and mobility.
+– Assistive devices: Using assistive devices such as braces, wheelchairs, or mobility aids can support individuals with muscular dystrophy to maintain independence and mobility.

 – Respiratory care: As respiratory muscles may be affected in some forms of muscular dystrophy, respiratory care measures like breathing exercises or mechanical ventilation may be necessary to manage breathing difficulties.

 While these traditional treatment options can provide symptomatic relief and improve functional abilities to some extent, they do not address the underlying genetic cause of muscular dystrophy.
-This limitation highlights the need for alternative approaches, such as peptide-based agents, that can target the molecular mechanisms driving muscle weakness and loss.
+This limitation highlights the need for alternative approaches, such as peptide-based agents, targeting the molecular mechanisms driving muscle weakness and loss.

 Mechanism of Action: How Peptide-Based Agents Work in Muscular Dystrophy